TestStack/TestStack.Seleno/BREAKING_CHANGES.md

 This also opens the door for adding features like running your tests on multiple browsers or with different settings.

 ### Fix
-You should instantiate a single instance of SelenoHost and use it in all your tests.
+You should instantiate a single instance of SelenoHost and use it in all your tests:
+* Add a new class that instances and holds a reference to SelenoHost; e.g. a class called Host that has a public static getter property called Instance that returns a singleton instance of SelenoHost
+* Change all the instances of `SelenoHost` with `Host.Instance`

 # Version 0.4.55